-- Inform MCM and assess whether they want to collect carcass or any tissue samples etc prior to disposal - Collectively decide on the most effective method of removal/disposal, considering: - o Ease of access - o Environmental impact - Site rehabilitation - Cost effectiveness - Determine whether additional law enforcement assistance is needed for area control and traffic control, and if so, contact the Disaster Risk Management Control Centre to coordinate this. - Carcasses will be disposed of in accordance with existing Solid Waste Management policies - Seal carcasses will be removed in accordance with existing Solid Waste Management procedures. - Successful removal and disposal of the animal will only be considered completed once the location has been rehabilitated and returned to its original state.
+- Inform DEA Oceans and Coasts and assess whether they want to collect carcass or any tissue samples etc prior to disposal - Collectively decide on the most effective method of removal/disposal, considering: - Ease of access - o Environmental impact - Site rehabilitation - o Cost effectiveness - Determine whether additional law enforcement assistance is needed for area control and traffic control, and if so, contact the DRMC's Disaster Operations Centre (DOC) to coordinate this. - Carcasses will be disposed of in accordance with existing Solid Waste Management policies - Seal carcasses will be removed in accordance with existing Solid Waste Management procedures. - Successful removal and disposal of the animal will only be considered completed once the location has been rehabilitated and returned to its original state.

-7. Record Keeping and Policy Monitoring
+5. Record Keeping and Policy Monitoring